-In an era when leaders are prone to creating ‘alternative facts’, it is all the more important that scientists who understand how vital honest enquiry is to our society’s intellectual capacity and its well-being demonstrate their insight by joining like-minded supporters of science.
+In an era when leaders are prone to creating ‘alternative facts’, it is all the more important that citizens who understand how vital honest enquiry is to our society’s intellectual capacity and its well-being demonstrate their insight by joining like-minded supporters.

 The Society offers:

 - a generalist perspective on science, not limited to any one discipline or to the natural sciences;

 - an ability to network across disciplines, between academics and practitioners, and between scientists and the public;

 - a tradition grounded in the Enlightenment with its emphasis on rational enquiry uncompromised by superstition, commercial interest or politics;

 - an ability to interpret scientific knowledge for a lay or policy audience by networking among experts and offering a platform;